Stephen Bowen (astronaut)

-Stephen Gerard "Steve" Bowen (born February 13, 1964) is a United States Navy submariner and a NASA astronaut; he was the second submariner to travel into space.
+Stephen Gerard Bowen (born February 13, 1964) is a United States Navy submariner and a NASA astronaut; he was the second submariner to travel into space.
 Bowen has been on four spaceflights, the first three of which were Space Shuttle missions to the International Space Station.
 His first mission, STS-126, took place in November 2008, and his second was STS-132 in May 2010.
 His third was STS-133 in February 2011, and his fourth was SpaceX Crew-6 in March 2023.

 In March 2011, Bowen completed his third spaceflight as a mission specialist on STS-133, which was Space Shuttle Discovery's final planned flight.
 Having flown on both STS-132 and STS-133, he became the first and only astronaut to fly on consecutive shuttle missions.
 Originally Tim Kopra was scheduled to fly on STS-133, but had a bicycle injury shortly before the mission, and so he was replaced by Bowen.
 On December 16, 2021, NASA assigned Bowen as commander of SpaceX Crew-6 mission to the ISS, launched in March 2023.